-Judy Corbalis is the Academic Support Tutor at the Courtauld and is in the Institute one day a week.
-Judy offers support with study skills, help for those for whom English is a second language, and is there to deal with any other problems you may encounter which are affecting your own work.
-Your tutor may suggest you come to see Judy or you can come on your own initiative.
-If, for any reason, you fall behind with your work, or are having difficulty managing your workload, make an appointment to see Judy as soon as possible by emailing firstname.lastname@example.org.
+Anjali Thakariya is the Academic Support Tutor at the Courtauld and is in the Institute one day a week.
+Anjali offers support with study skills, help for those for whom English is a second language, and is there to deal with any other problems you may encounter which are affecting your own work.
+Your tutor may suggest you come to see Anjali or you can come on your own initiative.
+If, for any reason, you fall behind with your work, or are having difficulty managing your workload, make an appointment to see Anjali as soon as possible by emailing Anjali.firstname.lastname@example.org.

-Judy is not involved in any way with the marking of your essays of coursework and your sessions are entirely confidential unless you specifically ask Judy to work with you and your tutor .
+Anjali is not involved in any way with the marking of your essays of coursework and your sessions are entirely confidential unless you specifically ask Anjali to work with you and your tutor.
 You are able to contact her using the details to the right.

 Examinations and Assessment